iftikhar8/thesis/chapters/theoretical/docs/theoretical.md

 The horizontal swimming speed is calculated using known critical swimming speeds, the *in situ* swimming potential and the swimming endurance of the larvae at postflexion (@eq:swim).
 The speed is added to both the *u* and *v* velocities after applying stochasticity (@eq:u; @eq:v).
 Fish can swim, orientated to the nearest habitat, if they find themselves within a user configured olfactory range.

+Critical swimming speed is a measure of the swimming capacity of the larvae.
+(Leis 2006).
+In situ spwimming speed is a measure oflarval fish swimming.

 $$s = U_{crit}S_{p}E_{p}$${#eq:swim}

 $$u^{\prime} = u + X_{[0,1]} \times s \times \cos(\theta)$${#eq:u}